-- Toner.
-You can use it as a toner by combining the rose water with more distilled water.
+- As a Toner: You can use it as a toner by combining the rose water with more distilled water.
 (It’s optional to add a few of your favorite essentials oils.)
 Just apply it to clean skin using a cotton ball and continue your skin-care routine as normal.

-- Bath time.
-Adding rose water to your bath is great for hydration and relaxation.
+- During Bath time: Adding rose water to your bath is great for hydration and relaxation.

-- Perfume.
-It also works as a natural perfume (a blend of rose water, essential oils and vanilla extract).
+- As a Perfume: It also works as a natural perfume (a blend of rose water, essential oils and vanilla extract).

-- Cooling mist.
-Store it in a spray bottle and spritz on whenever you need to wake-up your skin.
+- As a Cooling mist: Store it in a spray bottle and spritz on whenever you need to wake-up your skin.

-- Soothe irritated skin.
-Aside from the scent benefits, mixing rose water with apple cider vinegar can also help soothe skin irritations (sunburn, eczema or rosacea).
+- To Soothe irritated skin: Aside from the scent benefits, mixing rose water with apple cider vinegar can also help soothe skin irritations (sunburn, eczema or rosacea).

-- In food.
-Your new mixture isn’t only used for beauty purposes.
+- To Use In food: Your new mixture isn’t only used for beauty purposes.
 Just a teaspoon in your tea, yogurt or lemonade can provide you with vitamins and healthy minerals from the inside out

-- Linens.
-Mist on sheets and towels to keep them fresh.
+- On Linens: Mist on sheets and towels to keep them fresh.

 Time to stop and simmer the roses.